 This course will focus on the integration of theory and practice involved with intervention in groups, organizations, and communities.
 Generalist skills will be developed to contribute to group interaction, motivation, and overall development in the process of working with policy and program implementation, coordination of volunteers, fundraising, grant-writing, legislative testimony, marketing, working with community stakeholders and advisory boards, and needs assessments of program/agencies.
 Cultural competence and ethics will be integrated throughout the course.
+Prerequisites: SW101, SW203, SW253, and SW295;

-Prerequisites: SW203, SW295, SW253 or SW253 can be taken concurrently with SW313.
+SW203 and SW253 may be taken concurrently with SW313.
 Must be taken concurrently with SW390.
 Offered each spring.